Funnel control for boundary control systems: Introduction

-This was first introduced in \cite{IlchmannRyan}, where feasibility of the funnel controller for a class of functional differential equations has been shown.
-These encompass infinite dimensional systems with very restrictive assumptions on the operators involved, a special class of nonlinear systems and nonlinear delay systems.
+{Funnel control} was first introduced in \cite{IlchmannRyan}, where feasibility of the funnel controller for a class of functional differential equations has been shown.
+These encompass infinite dimensional systems with very restrictive assumptions on the operators involved, {a special class of nonlinear delay systems}.
 In fact, there finite-dimensional linear ``prototype'' systems with relative degree one are treated.
-The relative degree is a well-known magnitude for finite-dimensional systems and can roughly be understood as the number of times one needs to differentiate $y$ so that $u$ appears in the equation.
-This quantity turned out to be relevant when considering the funnel controller and has been used to generalize the results of \cite{IlchmannRyan}.
+The relative degree is a well-known magnitude for finite-dimensional systems and can roughly be understood as the number of times one needs to differentiate the output $y$ {in order to derive an equation relating $y$ and the input $u$.} This quantity turned out to be relevant when considering the funnel controller and has been used to generalize the results of \cite{IlchmannRyan}.
 For instance, in \cite{Ilch07}, the funnel controller was proved to be applicable for systems with known but arbitrary relative degree.
 The problem is that the ansatz used there requires very large powers of the gain factor.
 This problem has been overcome in \cite{BergHoang} by introducing a~funnel controller which involves derivatives of the output and reference signal, and feasibility of this controller in the case of nonlinear finite-dimensional systems with \emph{strict relative degree} with \emph{stable internal dynamics} has been proven.
 The funnel control for infinite-dimensional systems has so far only attracted attention in special configurations \cite{BergPuchSchw,IlchmannSelig,ReisSelig}.
-The recent article \cite{BergPuchSchw} deals with a linearized model of a moving water tank by showing that this system belongs to the class being treated in \cite{BergHoang}.
-In \cite{IlchmannSelig}, a class of infinite-dimensional systems has been considered that allows to prove feasibility of the funnel controller in a similar way as for finite-dimensional systems.
+The recent article \cite{BergPuchSchw} deals with a linearized model of a moving water tank by showing that this system belongs to the class being treated in \cite{BergHoang}, see also \cite{BergPuchSchw20}.
+In \cite{IlchmannSelig}, a class of infinite-dimensional systems has been considered where feasibility of the funnel controller can be proved in a similar way as for finite-dimensional systems.
 More precisely, this class consists of systems which possess a so-called {\em Byrnes-Isidori form} via bounded and boundedly invertible state space transformation.
 The existence of such a~form however requires that the control and observation operators fulfill very strong boundedness conditions, which in particular exclude boundary control and observation.
 Funnel control of a~heat equation with Neumann boundary control and co-located Dirichlet output has been treated in \cite{ReisSelig}.
 The proof of feasibility of funnel control uses the spectral properties of the Laplacian, whence this technique is hardly transferable to further classes of boundary control systems.

 We consider a~class of {\em boundary control systems} which satisfy a certain energy balance \cite{BastCoro16,JacobZwart}.
 The feedback law of the funnel controller naturally induces a nonlinear closed-loop system.
 For the corresponding solution theory, the concept of (nonlinear) m-dissipative operators in a Hilbert space will play an important role.
 For an appropriate introduction to this classical topic we refer to~\cite{Kato,Miyadera,Showalter}.